vulevu121/SC2AndroidApp/README.md

-# Vehicle Remote App
+# SC2AndroidApp
-A mobile application for Android that can control vehicle features (doors, lights, etc.)
+A vehicle remote mobile application for Android that can control some vehicle features (doors, lights, etc.) via Bluetooth.